AGoblinKing/MOCTX/README.md

 Quick Start
 -----------

-Grab moctx.js + monad.js and slap them into your head.
+Grab moctx.min.js and slap it into your head.
 Enjoy.

+(Check out moctx.js and monads/monad.js for implementation)

 Examples
 --------